trentapple/llama.vscode/resources/help.md

 ### How to use it
 This is a conversation with the local AI about llama-vscode, something like help how to use llama-vscode.
-- From llama-vscode menu select "Chat with AI about llama-vscode -> a window will be opened (the conversation history overlays the actual chat window, but just click on the chat window)
+- From llama-vscode menu select "Chat with AI about llama-vscode" -> a window will be opened (the conversation history overlays the actual chat window, but just click on the chat window)
 - Enter your question about llama-vscode
 The first time it could take longer to answer.
 The following questions will be answered faster as the input will be cached.